stefanlourens/stefanlourens.github.io/resume/resume.md

 ## Background

 I've been a Software Engineer since 2002.
-I'm well versed in all facets of web-development and maintenance, but mainly focused on Server-Side and Systems development using Java.
+I'm well versed in all facets of web-development and maintenance, but mainly focused on Server-Side Service development using Java.

-Recently started doing some Scala and FP development.
-I completed the [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun) course through Coursera.
-Opportunities providing further exposure would be ideal.

 #### Technologies used: